eclipse/ice/org.eclipse.ice.commands/README.md

 password
 hostname
 ```
 The automated tests will then grab the necessary credentials from this file to run the tests.
 Any valid ssh connection will work.
+If you still find that the tests fail, ensure that the ssh connection you are using has been logged into before from your host computer such that there is a key fingerprint associated to that host in your `~/.ssh/known_hosts` file.
+The Commands package (at the moment) requires that this key exists in order for authentication to proceed.

 Note that this is also a way through which ssh validation can be performed in the package for running actual remote commands/file transfers.